Financial Aid Home

 No Credit Grade for a Course

 For Federal Financial Aid purposes, No Credit for a course is considered attempted but not completed successfully.
 A No Credit grade may cause a student to fall below the minimum standards required for Financial Aid and cause the student to be ineligible for future Federal Financial Aid.
-For information about how this may effect your Satisfactory Academic Progress, please see that section below.
+For information about how this may affect your Satisfactory Academic Progress, please see that section below.

 No Credit courses will be treated the same as an Unofficial Withdraw (UW).
 If the institution is not able to document that a student began enrollment in the course and/or earned all of the aid that was received for the course, the student may be required to pay the funds back to UVU.